zulnerub/css_devops_task/README.md

 # DevOps Task

 ##Tasks list
 - [ ] [1] Create CI/CD pipeline in one of the cloud providers on your choice (Github, Gitlab, Azure Devops.
-Etc ..), which builds the java code that is in the    DevOps-task.zip file
+Etc ..), which builds the java code that is in that repo
 - [ ] [2] Your pipeline should build a Docker image that contains the builded java app and push it in a Docker registry of your choice.
 - [ ] [3] Using Terraform create infrastructure to host the Docker image that you created in the previous step in one of the cloud providers of your choice.
 - [ ] [4] Extend your pipeline and add steps to deploy your Docker image to the infrastructure that you created with Terraform.